 - Customer referrals and reviews.

-Don’t be afraid to share that information with your team members.
-As they learn more about the way their roles contribute to your bottom line, they have a greater feeling of the importance of their role, especially if their performance led to reviews that name them specifically.
+Do you share that information with your team members?
+As they learn more about the way their roles contribute to your bottom line (and therefore their job security and opportunity for growth), they have a greater feeling of the importance of their role, especially if their performance led to reviews that name them specifically.

 What have you done lately to show your appreciation for the team member who goes out of their way to greet customers with a smile instead of an eye roll?
 Or for the people at your front desk who immediately end their personal conversation when a client walks through the front door?